 It’s always best to hire a professional tree trimmer, especially for those larger branches.
 Trimming a tree may look easy, but it’s a dangerous task to carry out without the proper training.
 To ensure your safety, call a local tree care professional near you who can take the loppers off your hands.

-Remember, most homeowners can expect to pay $475 for tree trimming, with an average price range of $315 to $700.
+Remember, the average cost to trim a tree is around $475, with most homeowners seeing prices ranging from $315 to $700.
 These prices will vary depending on where you live, your tree’s size, and the job’s difficulty.

 Some homeowners may pay as low as $85 for a small tree trimming job, while others may be closer to $1,267 for a high-end trimming project.